mc-carlessi/MySQL-Essential-Bootcamp-2024/innodb-cluster/innodb-cluster.md

  * We use here different ways to configure the secondaries
  * We don't need a direct access to the instance servers

-## Task 1: Prepare to create Cluster
+## Task 1: Check data model and prepare instances
 1. From **app-srv**, connect the client to mysql1 and verify data model compatibility with Group replication requirements.
 If needed, fix the errors
     ```
     <span style="color:green">shell-app-srv$</span> <copy>mysql -uadmin -p -hmysql1 -P3307</copy>